SageCacu/COA-Take-home-challenge/challenges/README.md

 ### 2. String Transformation (`stringTransform.js`)
 to transform a given string based on specific rules.

-## how to run these two challanges
+## how to run these two challenges

 * first you need a coding editor for me I used Visual studio code
 * 2nd you need to have node.js installed in your pc